zhoupan/openhierarchy/README.md

 ## Get started

 * In Eclipse, from the Git repositories view
-* Choose Clone a Git repository
+* Clone a Git repository...
-* Expand the repository after downloaded.
-Right click Working Directory -> Import Maven Projects...
+* Expand the repository after downloaded
+* Right click Working Directory -> Import Maven Projects...

 Project is configured using two db configs.
 One is for the OpenHierarchy system and the other is a project specific one.